ugoviti/izpbx/README.md

 # How to use this image
 Using docker-compose is the suggested method:

+- Install your prefered Linux OS into a VM o a baremetal appliance

 - Install Docker Runtime and docker-compose utility from https://www.docker.com/get-started for you Operating System.